kwonus/Quelle/Quelle-AVX.md

 ### Appendix B. Specialized Search tokens in AVX-Quelle

 The lexical search domain of AVX-Quelle includes all words in the original KJV text.
-It can also optionally search using a modernized lexicon of the KJV (e.g. hast and has; this is controllable with the %lexicon setting).
+It can also optionally search using a modernized lexicon of the KJV (e.g. hast and has; this is controllable with the lexicon.search setting).
 The table below lists additional linguistic extensions available in AVX-Quelle, which happens to be a Level-II Quelle implementation.

 | Search Term        | Operator Type                           | Meaning                                                      | Maps To                                                      | Mask   |
 | ------------------ | --------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------ |